MasaoFujii/pg_cheat_funcs/README.md

 |-------------|-----------|----------------------------------------|
 | next_oid    | oid       | next object ID to assign               |
 | oid_count   | integer   | OIDs available before must do WAL work |

 This function is restricted to superusers by default, but other users can be granted EXECUTE to run the function.

-### void pg_refresh_snapshot()
-Forcibly refresh the current snapshot whatever transaction isolation level is used.

-Note that this is extremely dangerous function and can easily break transaction isolation.
-This function must not be used for a purpose other than debug.

-This function is restricted to superusers by default, but other users can be granted EXECUTE to run the function.